svpino/ml.school/README.md

 4. Modify the SageMaker Pipeline you created for the "Pipeline of Digits" project and add a Training Step.
 This Training Step should receive the training and validation data from the Processing Step you created in Session 1.

-## Session 3 - Model Evaluation
+## Session 3 - Model Evaluation and Registration

-This session extends the [SageMaker Pipeline](https://docs.aws.amazon.com/sagemaker/latest/dg/pipelines-sdk.html) with a step to evaluate the model.
-We'll use a [Processing Step](https://docs.aws.amazon.com/sagemaker/latest/dg/build-and-manage-steps.html#step-type-processing) with a [ScriptProcessor](https://sagemaker.readthedocs.io/en/stable/api/training/processing.html#sagemaker.processing.ScriptProcessor) running TensorFlow to execute an evaluation script.

 ### Assignments